 Dilofo, Thessaly – On the Greek authorities’ list of licensed natural farmers, Antonis Antonopoulos has the serial number one.
-What makes Antonis and his brother Yiorgos a phenomenon are not that their version farm pioneered organic methods in Greece; it’s that they have been a number of the first to recognize that organically grown, nearby sorts of wheat and barley different farmers had forged apart might be a business hit.
+What makes Antonis and his brother Yiorgos a phenomenon is not that their version farm pioneered organic methods in Greece; it’s that they have been a number of the first to recognize that organically grown, nearby varieties of wheat and barley that different farmers had farmed separately might be a business hit.
 They have branded and shipped their organic flours crafted from indigenous grains to specialty shops and bakeries for years.

-Two years in the past, their Zea flour, derived from double-kernelled wheat bred of their city of Dilofo, became the key factor in an eponymous sliced loaf that is distributed nationally.
-Zea’s business achievement has introduced an ancient grain back from the edge of extinction.
+Two years in the past, their Zea flour, derived from double-kernelled wheat bred in their city of Dilofo, became the key factor in an eponymous sliced loaf that is distributed nationally.
+Zea’s business achievement has reintroduced an ancient grain from the brink of extinction.
 “Demand is developing,” says Yiorgos, who won’t divulge his annual turnover or what number of hectares he cultivates.
 “Suffice it to mention that I’m better off than absolutely everyone else inside the place.”

 This fulfillment is important due to the fact Greece is a herbal gene bank.
 Its archipelago, varied terrain, and microclimates favored so many divergent evolutionary paths that nowadays it has the highest plant biodiversity in Europe, with approximately 6,000 wild plant species or subspecies and thousands of cultivated flowers.

-Should this vast genetic vocabulary be lost, scientists and farmers should lose a crucial useful resource inside the fight to preserve feeding the planet in a rapidly-converting climate.
+Should this vast genetic vocabulary be lost, scientists and farmers should lose a crucial resource in the fight to feed the planet in a rapidly changing climate.
 The brothers, who are in their autumn years, have experimented with four dozen exceptional forms of local species (or landraces) of grain, at some stage in their lifetimes, manually deciding on the nice of every 12 months’ crop to seed a better-yielding crop the following year, simply as their ancestors had accomplished for thousands of years.

 “Every seed adapts to the microclimate of its vicinity … In the stop, I located that the most productive grains here had been the local sorts we inherited from our dad and mom,” says Yiorgos Antonopoulos.
-Thanks to variation, local types do not want chemical fertilizer, pesticide, or herbicide to thrive, so landrace cultivation is by definition organic – and low-priced.
+Thanks to variation, local types do not want chemical fertilizers, pesticides, or herbicides to thrive, so landrace cultivation is by definition organic and low-priced.

 Yiorgos Antonopoulos, organic farmer